section-engineering-education/engineering-education/content/articles/understanding-how-to-create-and-publish-your-own-android-library/index.md

   - url: /engineering-education/how-to-create-and-publish-your-own-android-library/hero.png
     alt: How to Create and Publish your own Android Library hero image
 ---

 Every Android developer considers how they can reuse their code rather than rewriting it from scratch.
 By developing a library, developers also contribute to the open-source ecosystem by having their code used by other developers.
 <!--more-->
-No developer can evade working without libraries because they are such important components of the development process.
+No developer can work without libraries because they are such important components of the development process.
 They allow you to speed up your development by leveraging a pre-built solution rather than creating all of the code yourself.

 ### Prerequisites
 To follow along make sure you have the following: